The Hughes Hall wellbeing team

 College Counsellor

-Our College Counsellor, Isha Mehta, offers drop-in sessions for students which can be booked via the Moodle Booking system here.
+College Counsellor, Cheryl Pinner, offers drop-in sessions for students which can be booked via the Moodle Booking system here.
 Following a drop in, further one-to-one sessions can be arranged to provide support with significant difficulties.

 Out of hours support

-For urgent mental health issues contact the First Response Service where you can speak to trained mental health professionals.
+• For urgent mental health issues contact the First Response Service to speak to mental health professionals.
 To access this service telephone 111 and select Option 2.

-In the case of life-threatening emergencies only please call 999 to request an ambulance.
-If you call an ambulance please inform the Porters (01223 330484) so they can direct them to your location.
+• In the case of life-threatening emergencies call 999 to request an ambulance.
+If you call an ambulance inform the Porters (01223 330484) so they can direct them to your location.

 Registering with a GP